-As a spirituality program of The First Unitarian Universalist Church, the UU Buddhist Zen Meditation Group is governed by the policies of 1UUC Richmond, including the Safe Congregation Covenant.
-We are pleased to abide by these policies.
-In our democratic adoption of our own covenant and policies for our programs and governance, we have honored the seven principles which Unitarian Universalist congregations affirm and promote and which constitute the core of the covenant among Unitarian Universalist Congregations.
+As a spirituality program of First Unitarian Universalist Church of Richmond, the UU Buddhist Group is governed by the policies of First UU, including the Safe Congregation Covenant.
+In our democratic adoption of our own covenant and policies for our programs and governance, we have honored the Seven Principles that Unitarian Universalist congregations affirm and promote and which constitute the core of the covenant among Unitarian Universalist Congregations:

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregations;

 - A free and responsible search for truth and meaning;

 - The right of conscience and the use of the democratic process within our congregations and in society at large;

 - The goal of world community with peace, liberty, and justice for all; and